James Outman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.37 team ERA that ranks 16th among all MLB pitching staffs.
+- The Padres' 4.27 team ERA ranks 14th across all league pitching staffs.

-- Padres pitchers combine to rank 20th in baseball in home runs allowed (40 total, 1.3 per game).
+- Padres pitchers combine to rank 19th in baseball in home runs given up (40 total, 1.2 per game).

-- Darvish (1-2) gets the starting nod for the Padres in his sixth start of the season.
-He's put together a 3.60 ERA in 30 2/3 innings pitched, with 34 strikeouts.
+- The Padres are sending Snell (1-4) to the mound for his seventh start of the season.
+He is 1-4 with a 5.59 ERA and 33 strikeouts in 29 2/3 innings pitched.

-- His most recent time out came on Sunday against the San Francisco Giants, when the righty went six innings, surrendering four earned runs while giving up nine hits.
+- His most recent time out came on Tuesday against the Cincinnati Reds, when the left-hander went six innings, surrendering three earned runs while giving up eight hits.

-- The 36-year-old has amassed an ERA of 3.60, with 10.2 strikeouts per nine innings, in five games this season.
-Opponents are batting .229 against him.
+- The 30-year-old has amassed an ERA of 5.59, with 10.2 strikeouts per nine innings, in six games this season.
+Opponents are hitting .284 against him.

 © 2023 Data Skrive.
 All rights reserved.